-It?s certainly not a surprise that a healthy diet is necessary for a healthy body.
-What many people don?t recognize, however, is that nutritional needs for adults need to be adjusted as we grow older.
-Nutritional professionals at Tufts University have created the MyPlate system, which is a more advanced version of the earlier food pyramid, providing updated guidance for nutrition in older adults.
+It’s certainly not a surprise that a healthy diet is necessary for a healthy body.
+What many people don’t recognize, however, is that nutritional needs for adults need to be adjusted as we grow older.
+Nutritional professionals at Tufts University have created the MyPlate system, which is a more advanced version of the earlier food pyramid, providing updated guidance for nutrition in seniors.

-The MyPlate for Older Adults model features details on foods that are high in vitamins and minerals and low in sugar, salt, and fat; however, it also gives advice on topics such as advised physical activities and fluid intake, issues that are essential building blocks of nutrition in older adults.
+The MyPlate for Older Adults model features details on foods that are high in vitamins and minerals and low in sugar, salt, and fat; however, it also gives advice on topics such as advised physical activities and fluid intake, issues that are essential building blocks of nutrition in seniors.

 Due to the fact that activity levels are often diminished, older adults tend to need fewer calories as they age, but they also still require the same or higher levels of nutrients and regular activity for ideal health.
 MyPlate for Older Adults advises: